-There has been quite a lot of criticism on David Lynch's INLAND EMPIRE so that I felt intimidated approaching it despite a generally favorable penchant for this director's work.
-My Lynch initiation happened with the sublimely mysterious Blue Velvet, followed by the entertaining and surreal, at times downright creepy series Twin Peaks (first - and most likely only - time I saw cherry pie combined with Zen Buddhism on television).
+There has been quite a lot of criticism of David Lynch's INLAND EMPIRE so I felt intimidated approaching it despite a generally favorable penchant for this director's work.
+My Lynch initiation happened with the sublimely mysterious Blue Velvet, followed by the entertaining and surreal, at times downright creepy series Twin Peaks (the first - and most likely only - time I saw cherry pie combined with Zen Buddhism on television).

 Wild at Heart disappointed and left me cold the first time around but I saw its merits and comedic value after repeated viewings.
 Lost Highway I did not care for much, and although overall praised I did not think Mulholland Drive to be that outstanding.
 Good yes, but for Lynch it seemed rather "average" (though the silencio scene does still creep me out).
 Heck, I even enjoyed the generally panned Dune, but I simply adored the straight-edged road movie Straight Story told with a heart.

 Normally, I would have simply overlooked the negative reviews had it not been for the unpleasant experience of watching Eraserhead, a film that was praised by most but I thought that it was Lynch just being weird for no clear rhyme or reason.
 As one critic had said, all the characters in Eraserhead seemed to have undergone lobotomy treatment; what was fodder for amusement felt silly or rather unfunny in this case.
 (But again I must give it another chance and perhaps I did not get it the first time around.)